anaconda/pyscript-tutorial/01_python_in_the_browser.md

 When we run the version of our app using MicroPython instead of the default Pyodide, this is the output the `display` will return:
 ```
-Running Python 3.4.0; MicroPython v1.20.0-297-g5fbb84a77 on 2023-07-13 in the Browser!
+Running Python 3.4.0; MicroPython v1.22.0-preview.277.g60165e3c1 on 2023-12-13 in the Browser!
 ```

-In conclusion, to answer more precisely to the question
+In conclusion, to answer more precisely the question

 > What version of Python we are running in the browser?

 We have learned that it depends on which interpreter PyScript is currently using underneath!
-Considering the layers of the architecture, top to bottom, we are using `PyScript 2023.09.1`, which uses by default `Pyodide 0.23.4`, corresponding to `Python 3.11.2` running on `WASM`.
+Considering the layers of the architecture, top to bottom, we are using `PyScript 2024.1.1`, which uses by default `Pyodide 0.24.1`, corresponding to `Python 3.11.3` running on `WASM`.
 Different versions of Pyodide correspond to different versions of the Python interpreter.
 Alternatively, if we were using `MicroPython` instead, `Python 3.4.0` is used.